What’s a Wireframe?

 Sample Wireframe #2 – Inner Pages

-Moving to the second wireframe we see what the inner pages will look like.
-A continuation of the same top part of the website – generally what we call a header (elements at the top that include your company logo, navigation, contact information, etc.) – as well as a new “inner banner” section, sub navigation for a page and a sample page layout
+Moving to the second wireframe, we see what the inner pages will look like.
+A continuation of the same top part of the website – generally what we call a header (elements at the top that include your company logo, navigation, contact information, etc.) – as well as a new “inner banner” section, sub navigation for a page, and a sample page layout

 So in all this gives us a direction to move in as we actually begin filling out the details of the design.
-Wireframes allow us to approximate the location of various elements, begin coming up with a consistent theme for the site, and helps guide us on the use of content.
+Wireframes allow us to approximate the location of various elements, begin coming up with a consistent theme for the site, and help guide us on the use of content.
 For example, a very small website will have a very simple wireframe (and design) and may not need to consider having a sub-navigation (drop down menu or menu on the side) because there simply isn’t enough content.

 From Wireframe to Final Design

-Here we see a couple shots of the homepage and an internal page for one of FL Rep’s plays.
+Here we see a couple of shots of the homepage and an internal page for one of FL Rep’s plays.
 You can see how the wireframe has been translated.
 We have an area at the top with their season, contact information, etc. Next come the logo and navigation – along with the big banner in the center.
-What you’ll also note is that there have been a couple of additions added as well.
+What you’ll also note is that there have been a couple of additions as well.

 Wireframes, Designs & Change-Orders

 Finally, for our own process, we get approval on the wireframes before moving through to design.
 We then mirror the final design very closely after the approved wireframes.
-If large-scale changes occur to the design, that aren’t in accordance with the approved wireframe this is generally considered a change order and we’re happy to work through the process with our clients.
+If large-scale changes occur to the design that aren’t in accordance with the approved wireframe, this is generally considered a change order, and we’re happy to work through the process with our clients.

 Similar Posts